Submission Preparation Checklist

 After submission

-Manuscripts must comply with the guidelines described in the instructions for authors.
-After submission, the manuscripts are first reviewed editorially.
-Manuscripts not prepared according to the instructions for authors will be returned to the author(s) before starting the review process.
+Manuscripts must comply with the guidelines set out in the Instructions for Authors.
+After submission, manuscripts are first reviewed editorially.
+Those not prepared according to these instructions will be returned to the author(s) before the review process begins.

 All manuscripts considered for publication undergo peer review.
 The editors assign at least two external and independent reviewers.
-The reviewers’ names are blinded to the authors.
-Reviewers are requested to maintain the confidentiality of the review process: not sharing, discussing with third parties, or disclosing information from the reviewed paper.
+The reviewers' names are hidden from the authors.
+The authors' identities are not hidden from the reviewers.

 After acceptance